vubiostat/shelter/README.md

 ## Back Matter

-The keyring management code was inspired by the [keyring](https://github.com/r-lib/keyring) package, but is a complete rewrite to match different project goals.
+The keyring management code was inspired by the [keyring](https://github.com/r-lib/keyring) package, but is a complete rewrite to match this project's goals.
 Special thanks to [Gábor Csárdi](https://github.com/gaborcsardi) for his work over the years leading to this current work.

 ### License

 `shelter` A method to securely deal with API keys across multiple environments

-Copyright (C) 2023-2024 Shawn Garbett, Cole Beck, Hui Wu, Benjamin Nutter, Savannah Obregon, Vanderbilt University Medical Center
+Copyright (C) 2023-2025 Shawn Garbett, Cole Beck, Hui Wu, Benjamin Nutter, Savannah Obregon, Vanderbilt University Medical Center

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by